You are Here: Home > FAQ's

 1

-Are there any specific signs by which we can know that the child is mentally retarded ?
+Are there any specific signs by which we can know that the child is intellectually disabled ?

 2

-How early can one definitely tell that the child is mentally retarded ?
+How early can one definitely tell that the child is intellectually disabled ?

 3

-What is the prevalence of the condition of mental retardation in our country ?
+What is the prevalence of the condition of intellectual disability in our country ?

 4

-Do all mentally retarded children have same problems ?
+Do all intellectually disabled children have same problems ?

 5

-Does brain development have any links with mental retardation ?
+Does brain development have any links with intellectual disability ?

 6